MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2019/deploy.md

 For the PIDKEY, replace #####-#####-#####-#####-##### with your MAK client activation key.

+## Remove existing versions of Office before installing Office 2019
+We recommend that you uninstall any previous versions of Office before installing volume licensed versions of Office 2019.
+To help you uninstall versions of Office that use Windows Installer (MSI) as the installation technology, you can use the Office Deployment Tool and specify the RemoveMSI element in your configuration.xml file.

+There are several ways that you can use the RemoveMSI element when installing volume licensed versions of Office 2019.
+- Uninstall all Office products on the computer.
+- Identify any existing language resources, like language packs, and install the same languages.
+- Keep some Office products and uninstall all other Office products on the computer.

+RemoveMSI can be used to uninstall 2010, 2013, or 2016 versions of Office, Visio, or Project that were installed using Windows Installer (MSI).

+For more information about using RemoveMSI, see [Remove existing MSI versions of Office when upgrading to Office 365 ProPlus](../upgrade-from-msi-version.md).
+Even though this article is about Office 365 ProPlus, most of the information also applies to volume licensed versions of Office 2019.

 ## Download the Office 2019 installation files
 Once you have a copy of the ODT and have edited your configuration.xml file, you can download the Office 2019 installation files to your local network.
 To do that, open an elevated command prompt, go to the folder where you saved the ODT and the configuration.xml file, and type this command: